ShaliniAnandaPhD/gamescriptai-/README.md

 ## Overview

-Living Newsroom is a sophisticated AI agent system designed to generate, evaluate, and refine content autonomously.
+GameScript AI is a sophisticated AI agent system designed to generate, evaluate, and refine content autonomously.
 The pipeline is structured as a **Neuron Circuit** — a graph of typed agents connected by a SynapticBus, so every stage (ingest, generate, evaluate, gate, learn) is a first-class agent with its own capabilities, memory access, and routing rules.
 On top of that, a "True AI Profiling" layer captures ground-truth metrics from the Hugging Face Inference API, enabling precise tracking of model performance, failure chains, and behavioral primitive adaptations.

 ---